serokell/blog-posts/existential-vs-universal-quantification/article.md

 The first thing you might have noticed is that we don't have a type variable for `b` on the left side of the expression.
 However, we still can use it on the right side.
 This is because `b` is existentially quantified.
-The compiler will deduce the type of the variable itself, and you can't specify it.
+The compiler will instantiate the type of the variable itself, and you can't specify it.

 ```haskell
 func :: MyData Integer -> IO ()